Many hikers refuse to enter the wilderness without a hiking GPS. Some hikers use GPS units as supplements to map and compass.

 - Garmin eTrex 30x

-First let’s take a look at the GPS Hiking Units, then we’ll talk about how to choose the best one for you in our guide.
+Let’s take a look at the top rated handheld GPS, then we’ll talk about how to choose the best one for you in our guide.
 Here is a feature overview for my top 3 overall picks.

 Garmin has been making the Montana series GPS units for years.
-In fact, my first handheld GPS was a Garmin brand.
+In fact, my first backpacking GPS was a Garmin brand.

 Now there’s more features than ever packed into ever more affordable packages.
 3-axis compass will allow you to maintain an accurate bearing whether moving, standing still, or holding the GPS unit at an angle.